SquareGPS/navixy-api/docs/backend-api/resources/billing/transaction.md

 ---
 title: Transaction
-description: API call to get list of user's billing transactions for the specified period.
+description: Transaction object description and API call to get list of user's billing transactions for the specified period.
 ---

 # Transaction

 API path: `/transaction`.

-API call to get user's billing transactions.
+Transaction object description and API call to get list of user's billing transactions for the specified period.

 ## Transaction object